Shovel-shaped incisors: Genetics

 Variation in modern human incisor shoveling has been associated with the presence/absence of the V370A allele of the Ectodysplasin A Receptor (EDAR) gene.
 The EDAR V370A isoform arises from a single nucleotide polymorphism/missense mutation which changes the 370 Valine residue to an Alanine on the EDAR gene.
 The effect is approximately additive, where individuals with one copy of the allele have intermediate expression of shovel-shaped incisors and homozygotes have more strongly shoveled incisors.
 The trait is pleiotropically related to thicker and straighter hair shafts, other dental traits, sweat glands, and mammary gland ductal branching.
 An earlier quantitative genetic analysis of a Finnish population also revealed that inheritance of incisor shoveling is monogenic.
 The 1540C allele of EDAR is also strongly correlated with the presence of shovel-shaped incisors and hair thickness, as found in a study conducted on the DNA from Japanese populations.
 People with Amerindian or Asian ancestry have thicker and straighter hair.

 High quality replica of the right upper central incisor teeth of a Middle Pleistocene hominin.

 It is hypothesized that other pleiotropic effects associated with the V370A allele were favored by natural selection to help promote the presence of the allele and thus the emergence of shovel-shaped incisors.
-One of these associated traits is increased ductal branching in the mammary gland, which improves nutrient transport in breastmilk.
+One of these associated traits is increased ductal branching in the mammary gland, which may improve nutrient transport in breastmilk.
 This may likely have conferred a survival advantage to those with the allele during the Last Glacial Maximum in certain environments with high altitudes and low Vitamin D.

 History

 Middle Pleistocene Hominin Teeth from Longtan Cave, Hexian, China.

 The first description of shovel-shaped incisors was in 1870.
 During the 20th century, it was accepted that incisor shoveling yielded a direct advantage to the possessor.
 The proposed explanation for this at the time was that shovel-shaped incisors were stronger than non-shovel shaped incisors, resulting in the evolution of shovel-shaped incisors in regions where having stronger teeth would provide an evolutionary advantage.
 The greater size and mass of shoveled incisors was said to have provided increased strength and durability as a means to prevent breakage.
-However, current research shows that part of the genotype, the EDAR gene, which was selected for because of its role in nutrient transfer in breast milk during the era of the Beringian refugium, also determines the degree to which teeth shovel.
+However, current research shows that part of the genotype, the EDAR gene, which may have been selected for because of its role in nutrient transfer in breast milk during the era of the Beringian refugium, also determines the degree to which teeth shovel.
 In an interview, Dr. Hlusko suggests that human populations who had the trait migrated from Asia to the Americas, thus leaving their genetic trace around the world.
 With greater implications outside shoveling itself, the human variation in shoveling also supports the idea that populations are dynamic.